eth-sign/apeiron-protocol/apeiron-protocol.md

 ## Abstract

 The following standard allows for the implementation of a standard API for Signs within Consoles (Proxy Smart Contracts) and Cartridges (Execution Smart Contracts).
-This standard provides functionality to deploy a standard Console and a standard Cartridge (the first Cartridge version IS named 'Pong') which guarantees their full compliance to the EIP-1492 (Apeiron) protocol using EXTCODEHASH whitelists.
+This standard provides functionality to deploy a standard Console and a standard Cartridge (the first Cartridge version IS named 'Pong') which guarantees their full compliance to the Apeiron Protocol using EXTCODEHASH whitelists.

 The Console is responsible for creating, storing, and deleting Signs by modifying ONLY their metadata and shielding the integrity of the tokens mapping.
 Cartridge runs the functions to operate with the Signs and transacts with remote Consoles only by compliance.
 The Console will mint and burn Signs and modify ONLY the metadata of the Signs, by the Cartridge requests, not being capable to modify other token information at all.
 The Signs validation/certification happens on the metadata layer and is, in most cases, an off-chain process, unless a user wants to store it fully on-chain, something not relevant at this point.

-Diagram of the EIP-1492 Handshake:
+Diagram of the Apeiron Protocol Handshake:

                              +-----------+                                   +-----------+
                              | Cartridge |                                   | Cartridge |